OWASP/wrongsecrets/aws/README.md

 ## Installation (NOTE; WIP!!!)

 The terraform code is loosely based on [This Fargate TF example](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/fargate).
-Please note that applying the Terraform means you are creating cloud infrastructure which actually costs you money.
+Note: Applying the Terraform means you are creating cloud infrastructure which actually costs you money.
 The authors are not responsible for any cost coming from following the instructions below.
+Note-II: The cluster you will create with this code has its access bound to your public IP-address.

 1. export your AWS credentials (`export AWS_PROFILE=awsuser`)
 2. check whether you have the right profile by doing `aws sts get-caller-identity` and make sure you have enough rights with the caller its identity and that the actual accountnumber displayed is the account designated for you to apply this TF to.